ayoisaiah/focus/README.md

 ## Licence

-Created by Ayooluwa Isaiah and released under the terms of the [MIT Licence](http://opensource.org/licenses/MIT).
+Created by Ayooluwa Isaiah, and released under the terms of the [MIT Licence](http://opensource.org/licenses/MIT).